 Okotoks is where you’ll find Hub Town Brewing, one of Southern Alberta’s favourite craft breweries.
 Run by a couple, Lisa and Mark, the brewery is known for its terrific community events and live music.
 Try their Mister Pink Radler, O’Finally Irish Red Ale, or I Dream in Tangerine NEIPA.
 They also offer a lot of beer cocktails and “smash-ups” of different beers!
 (While you’re in town, check out some fantastic Okotoks restaurants.)

 One of the best craft breweries in Southern Alberta, the High River Brewing Company is about so much more than just beer… they’re about community.
 Home to a lively and welcoming taproom, socialize while you sip on one of their fantastic craft beers.
 Fan favourites include the Rising Pheasant Brown Ale, the Muddy Tail Stout, and the Diving Fox IPA.

 Hard Knox Brewery (Black Diamond)

 Head to Hard Knox Brewery, a sibling-run microbrewery found in the town of Back Diamond.
-Open since 2018, the brother and sister duo run a cozy, fun taproom that serves up tasty finger foods and, of course, a plethora of delicious beers.
+Open since 2018; the brother and sister duo run a cozy, fun taproom serving tasty finger foods and, of course, a plethora of delicious beers.
 Their Grunt Work (an amber ale), Dusty Trail (an IPA), and Black Diamond Blonde are all major winners.
 Don’t miss out on one of their brewery tours!